 Just adding these to your daily routine can help with digestion, because they contain bitters!!!
 Adding ginger to a few of these, can help speed up the emptying of the stomach.
 If you add cinnamon, it can also lower the levels of blood sugars.
 Now chicory root....is of the dandelion family & is a good coffee substitute.

 Pregnant women or those with ulcers should avoid bitters.

 There are very few treatments, allopathic or natural, that can kill a virus outright.
-A virus is a mico organism that attaches to living cells & spreads through the body.
+A virus is a mico organism that attaches to living cells and in replicating, spreads through the body.
 Smaller than bacteria, it can be just as dangerous.

 Often more difficult to treat than bacteria.
 A virus lives inside a normal cell.
 Killing the virus often leads to damage to the host cell.
 They also can mutate, making them invulnerable to treatments that might have previously worked.

 Viruses are tiny bits of nucleic acids that contain information & use our body's cells to create more copies of themselves.
 Smart little dudes ain't they???
 They rely on a host to survive.
 Usually a virus must run it's course.